 "Bryan is a consummate pro," Nolan said.
 "That was probably as difficult a decision as I've had in the two years I've been here.
-He's everything we're looking for in a player, but it was difficult because of the

 But the team had upgraded the talent at receiver by acquiring Darrell Jackson in a trade and signing Ashley Lelie in free agency.
 Arnaz Battle stood out as the most productive returning receiver for the 49ers.
 Taylor Jacobs showed great improvement in camp, and Brandon Williams gained ground as a reserve receiver and punt returner.
 The team had invested a third-round draft pick in Jason Hill, who is still developing but has shown promise.

 Gilmore traced his release to his lack of production last season, when he had eight catches as the third receiver while appearing in all 16 games -- three starts.
 His best game also was his last, making a catch and gaining 20 yards on a reverse to help set up the winning field goal in overtime in Denver.

 "Basically, I had my chance and I didn't capitalize.
 That's the business," Gilmore said.
 "But they've got a good group at wide receiver and I look forward to the things they'll be doing this year."

 Gilmore made a point of thanking Sullivan, who brought him to the 49ers a year ago after coaching him in Arizona and Miami.

 "He gave me every opportunity, and I thank God for him and I thank him for everything he's done for me, for my family, and for my career," Gilmore said.

 In related moves, nose tackle Joe Cohen (knee) and linebacker Jay Moore (ankle), both fourth-round draft picks, went on injured reserve, finishing their season.